 Do I Need A Lease For Pop Up Stores?

-According to the Retail Lease Act 1994 (NSW), if the lease is for less than six months, you do not need a traditional rental contract.
-However, we strongly recommend getting a short term rental agreement in writing between you and the landlord regardless of the duration.
+In accordance with the Retail Lease Act 1994 (NSW), if your lease is for less than six months, you are not required to have a traditional rental contract.
+However, it is highly recommended to secure a short-term rental agreement in writing regardless of the duration.
+This protects both parties and ensures clarity in your legal obligations.

 How Does Liability Work?